 Although US stocks like Apple and Amazon get much of the attention lavished on the tech industry, the NASDAQ isn’t the only place to find tech stocks.
 In fact, the London Stock Exchange is home to more than 200 fast-growing UK tech companies.

-In this guide, we’ll take a closer look at the 10 best UK tech stocks you can buy in 2021.
+Many of these technology companies don’t share the extreme valuations of their cousins across the pond.
+In this guide, we’ll take a closer look at 10 UK tech stocks that you can research in 2024.

-Top UK Tech Stocks Stocks 2021
+List of Popular UK Tech Stocks Stocks 2024

-- dotDigital – Fast-growing marketing platform – Invest Now
+- dotDigital – Fast-growing marketing platform

-- Sage Group – Transitioning to SaaS accounting – Invest Now
+- Sage Group – Transitioning to SaaS accounting

-- Keywords Studios – Powering the world’s video games – Invest Now
+- Keywords Studios – Powering the world’s video games

 - GB Group – Building identity management solutions